 Different Positions within the Real Estate Capital Stack

 The real estate capital stack can be considered just that, a stack.
-Senior debt generally falls at the bottom of the capital stack.
+Senior debt often falls at the bottom of the capital stack.

 Mezzanine debt follows senior debt, followed by preferred equity and common equity.
 This is somewhat counterintuitive.
 Senior debt, as you’ll see below, sits in the “senior” position of the capital stack.
 However, when describing a capital stack, the senior position sits at the bottom and not the top.